Overview

 The four most commonly used compression stockings grading are:

-3. 30 40 mmHg compression socks: this is the second grade of medical compression.
+- 30 40 mmHg compression socks: are the second grade of medical compression.
 Men or women wear them to help treat more severe venous diseases like varicose veins, phlebitis, or DVT (deep venous thrombosis).

 Non-graduated versus graduated compression stockings